 Everyone experiences highs and lows when it comes to motivation and remember you won’t see poor results posted on Strava when you have the opportunity to post good results - we are designed to protect our egos!

 On a serious note, practice self-reflection if you’re feeling a slump in motivation and take a step back.
 Write down a list of what you’ve achieved to date in terms of training and progress and notice how you feel.

 Chances are, you’ll feel a sense of pride and confidence (and often surprise) by just how much you have achieved, despite not feeling motivated in this moment.

 Here are some other things worth trying if you're struggling for motivation to get out of the door...

-I often remind myself of an ancient Chinese proverb when I’m dragging my feet before a swim or winter ride and it helps me feel better: Everything passes - including days where you just aren’t feeling it!
+I often remind myself of an ancient Chinese proverb when I’m dragging my feet before a swim or a ride and it helps me feel better: Everything passes - including days where you just aren’t feeling it!

 Evie Serventi is a Sport and Exercise Psychologist (BPS Stage 2), triathlete and editor.
 She has previously written for PH about how to take a DNS/DNF in your stride and the power of social support when you're training.
 You can get in touch with Evie at email@example.com